HakimiX/SLA/README.md

 __Uptime__ – applies to servers, cloud services (web hosting) or other parts of the system that are vital.
 Guaranteed at least 95% uptime for our cloud backup system.

 __Response Time__ – applies to how long it takes Group J to respond when we raise a request for support.
 Respond to critical problems within 24 hours.

+__Grafana__

+This Service Level Agreement is written in a spirit of partnership.
+The Service Supplier will always do everything possible to rectify every issue in a timely manner.